Zurich Ezicover Income Protection

 Ezicover is a product range from Zurich which includes income protection insurance.
 Income protection is designed to pay out a monthly sum to help you maintain your lifestyle if you're unable to work due to illness or injury.

 There are two different types of Ezicover Income Protection for you to choose from:

-- Ezicover Injury Only.
-This option only includes income protection for injuries.
-This may be available as an alternative for those who are ineligible for Sickness and Injury income protection.
+- Injury only cover.
+This option only covers you for injuries.
+This may be available as an alternative if you're not eligible for Sickness and injury cover.

 What are the key benefits?

 Both Ezicover Income Protection plans include:

 - Premiums for your first month of cover are waived